 Writing Outside of that Box

-I know I have improvements I need to make on my blog.
+With any stage of blogging, there’s growth, so I know I have improvements I need to make on my blog.
 I know there are organic ways to grow and evolve, and in due time I will get there.
-I am enjoying my hair brained way of posting right now though, so that’s why I’m okay with not always planning my posts.
+Sometimes, I still enjoying my hair-brained way of posting right now though, so that’s why I’m okay with not always planning my posts.

-How do you all feel?
+How do you feel?
 What’s your favorite way to go about your posts?
+What’s the rhyme and reason to your blog schedule?
 No judgement, just love and good vibes.